-In conjunction with our “urban camping” trip (which will be its own post shortly) we visited this man-made beach located on the South Shore, and which is only about a 20 minutes from downtown or the West Island*.
+In conjunction with our “urban camping” trip (you can read that post HERE) we visited this man-made beach located on the South Shore, about 20 minutes from downtown or the West Island*.

 What I liked here is that there are no rocks at all, the sand is smooth and groomed, and the water is warm.
 But, because it’s all man-made it does have a rather unnatural vibe.
 Does that make sense?

 Within the beach and grass area you’ll also find a gazebo that you can rent for large groups (includes electricity, potable water, and 10 tables), a playground, and a beach volleyball court.
 There are tons of picnic tables, lots of grass to run around on, and a canteen with the usual beach food like Slushies etc.

 The building which houses washrooms, the first aid area, and changing rooms could use some updating so don’t expect anything fancy, as it was all a bit grubby, with broken locks, and nowhere to hang or place your stuff while getting changed.

 We visited on a sunny, hot Saturday and arrived before the 10am opening.
 There weren’t too many people, though there was a steady trickle in, but when we left at noon, the lineup of cars waiting to access the beach parking lot was about 30 cars long.
 So if you want some quiet, a picnic table to yourself, and no waiting, I HIGHLY recommend getting there right when they open, and not after lunch.